 As noted above, the use of small plots may make the use of standard agricultural implements difficult or impossible, simply because of size.
 Some researchers solve this problem by applying treatments to larger field areas, then creating study plots within the larger area (e.g., Kaiser et al. 2009, Andraski et al. 2003).
 Other studies applied manure/fertilizer and/or treatments by hand to mimic full-scale practices.
 In most cases, it is not known how such differences affect results.

 A related issue involves the selection of specific implements or procedures used to apply treatments.
 For example, several researchers used novel or experimental implements to achieve manure incorporation or injection; some of these were full-scale experimental devices, while others were scaled-down tools intended to mimic the actions of larger implements.
 For example, Pote et al. (2011) tested several USDA-ARS prototype subsurface banding implements to investigate subsurface application of poultry litter in pasture and no-till soils.
-Lamba et al. (2013) subsequently used a scaled-down forklift-propelled device modeled after the USDA-ARS prototype to incorporate poultry litter on hayland.
+Lamba et al. (2013) subsequently used a scaled-down forklift-propelled device modeled after the USDA-ARS prototype to incorporate poultry litter on hay land.
 Differences in results due to the use of experimental implements vs. off-the-shelf equipment are unknown.
 Finally, in some studies of poultry litter subsurface application, the litter was specially ground to a finer size to avoid clogging of the application equipment.
 It is not known how this possibly non-standard technique influenced results or whether it would be practical for farm-scale application.

 The net effect of using non-standard or scaled-down management equipment and techniques in the reviewed studies is unknown.
 Care should be taken in interpreting and applying results from such studies to real agricultural settings.